Stage 4 ovarian cancer has spread to other body organs such as the liver or lungs. The main treatments are chemotherapy and surgery.

 The main treatments are surgery and chemotherapy.
 Some women have targeted cancer drug treatment or radiotherapy.

 The specialist doctors consider several factors when deciding whether you can have surgery and if so, when you should have the operation.
 These factors include:

 - where the cancer has spread to

 - your general health

-With primary chemotherapy, you have a scan halfway through the course.
-If the cancer is shrinking, you will then have surgery.
+You have a scan halfway through the chemotherapy course.
+You then have surgery if the scan shows your cancer is shrinking.
 You may hear your surgeon call this interval debulking surgery, or IDS.
 After the surgery, you have the rest of the course of chemotherapy.

-If you have a very advanced cancer or you are not well enough, it may not be possible to have surgery.
+It might not be possible to have surgery If you have very advanced cancer or you are not well enough.